Davidic line: The Exilarchate

-The Hasmonean and Herodian periods
+Hasmonean and Herodian periods

 The Hasmoneans, also known as the Maccabees, established their own monarchy in Judea following their revolt against the Hellenistic Seleucid dynasty.
 The Hasmoneans were not considered connected to the Davidic line nor to the Tribe of Judah.
 The Levites had always been excluded from the Israelite monarchy, so when the Maccabees assumed the throne in order to rededicate the defiled Second Temple, a cardinal rule was broken.
 According to scholars within Orthodox Judaism, this is considered to have contributed to their downfall and the eventual downfall of Judea; internal strife allowing for Roman occupation and the violent installation of Herod the Great as client king over the Roman province of Judea; and the subsequent destruction of the Second Temple by the future Emperor Titus.

-During the Hasmonean period the Davidic line was largely excluded from the royal house in Judea, but some members had risen to prominence as religious and communal leaders.
+During the Hasmonean period, the Davidic line was largely excluded from the royal house in Judea, but some members had risen to prominence as religious and communal leaders.
 One of the most notable of those was Hillel the Elder, who moved to Judea from his birthplace in Babylon.
 His great-grandson Simeon ben Gamliel became one of the Jewish leaders during the First Jewish–Roman War.